 Claims Against Custodial Property

-When someone has a legal claim connected to custodial property, whether from a contract, an ownership obligation, or a tort, they can pursue it against the custodial property directly.
-The claim is brought by proceeding against the custodian in the custodial capacity.
-This approach works regardless of whether the custodian or the minor bears personal responsibility.
+When someone has a legal claim tied to custodial property, they can go after the property directly.
+The claim is brought against the custodian in the custodial role.
+This works whether or not the custodian or the minor bears personal liability.

 A claim based on a contract entered into by a custodian acting in a custodial capacity, an obligation arising from the ownership or control of custodial property or a tort committed during the custodianship may be asserted against the custodial property by proceeding against the custodian in the custodial capacity, whether or not the custodian or the minor is personally liable.

-A.R.S. § 14-7667(A)This structure ensures that creditors have a clear path to recovery from the property itself, while also protecting the individuals involved from automatic personal exposure.
+A.R.S. § 14-7667(A)This structure gives creditors a clear path to recovery from the property.
+At the same time, it protects the individuals involved from automatic personal exposure.

 Personal Liability Protections

 The statute creates a practical shield for custodians.
-On the contract side, a custodian is not personally liable as long as the contract identifies the custodial capacity and the custodianship.
-If a custodian signs a lease or enters a contract without disclosing the custodial role, that protection disappears.
+On the contract side, a custodian is not personally liable if the contract identifies the custodial role.
+If a custodian signs a contract without disclosing that role, the protection goes away.

 A custodian is not personally liable for either: 1.
 A contract properly entered into in the custodial capacity unless the custodian fails to reveal that capacity and to identify the custodianship in the contract.